Giants vs. Mets: Betting Trends, Records ATS, Home/Road Splits

 Giants vs. Mets: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Francisco Lindor and the New York Mets take the field against Mike Yastrzemski and the San Francisco Giants at Oracle Park on Friday at 10:15 PM ET.
+Michael Conforto and Francisco Lindor will look to continue their recent offensive production when the San Francisco Giants and New York Mets play at Oracle Park on Saturday, at 4:05 PM ET.

-The favored Giants have -110 moneyline odds to win against the underdog Mets, who are listed at -110.
-The over/under is 9 runs for this matchup (with -105 odds on the over and -115 odds to go under).
+The Giants are the favorite in this one, at -120, while the underdog Mets have +100 odds to upset.
+The over/under is 8.5 runs for this matchup (with -110 odds to hit the over and -110 odds on the under).

 Rep your team with officially licensed Giantsgear!
 Head to Fanatics to find jerseys, shirts, and much more.